Robert, 47, from St Jude’s, is a highly skilled self-employed craftsman with a passion for old buildings.

-“Positive People and my change coaches Jamie and Kathryn have helped me to help myself, they’ve been an ear to listen to and provided me with the support to put my skills to good use.
+“The Work and Health programme and my change coaches Jamie and Kathryn have helped me to help myself, they’ve been an ear to listen to and provided me with the support to put my skills to good use.

 “I came onto the programme about 12 months ago now.
 They helped me believe in myself and see that I could continue with what I’ve always loved doing.